EfthymiaKakoulidou/project-management-tool/README.md

 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ![screenshot](documentation/gh-projects.png)